Frequently asked questions

 • Your application has been cancelled other than at your own request

-• You think that you have been placed in the wrong band or given the wrong priority date.
+• You think that you have been placed in the wrong band

 Adverts